Krypton difluoride: Photochemical

 The successful photochemical synthesis of krypton difluoride was first reported by Lucia V. Streng in 1963.
 It was next reported in 1975 by J. Slivnik.
 The photochemical process for the production of KrF2 involves the use of UV light and can produce under ideal circumstances 1.22 g/h.
 The ideal wavelengths to use are in the range of 303–313 nm.
 Harder UV radiation is detrimental to the production of KrF2.
-Using Pyrex glass or Vycor or quartz will significantly increase yield because they all block harder UV light.
+Using Pyrex glass, Vycor, or quartz will significantly increase yield because they all block harder UV light.
 In a series of experiments performed by S. A Kinkead et al., it was shown that a quartz insert (UV cut off of 170 nm) produced on average 158 mg/h, Vycor 7913 (UV cut off of 210 nm) produced on average 204 mg/h and Pyrex 7740 (UV cut off of 280 nm) produced on average 507 mg/h.
 It is clear from these results that higher-energy ultraviolet light reduces the yield significantly.
 The ideal circumstances for the production KrF2 by a photochemical process appear to occur when krypton is a solid and fluorine is a liquid, which occur at 77 K. The biggest problem with this method is that it requires the handling of liquid F2 and the potential of it being released if it becomes overpressurized.